 Do you think about water temperature you add to your dough?
 Is water cold, warm or hot if it is tepid?

 If the water is tepid, how warm is it?
 The dictionary definition of tepid is slightly warm or lukewarm.
 As an adjective, tepid means lacks enthusiasm, half-hearted, indifferent, cool.
 I think you’d agree that this is a woolly term at best and one that should be consigned to the bin.
 YET, there are so many bread recipes that call for tepid water.
 What temperature is tepid?

 I’ve tested this at many of my bread making classes.
 I fill a jug with tap water and ask participants to describe the temperature.
-Is the water cold, tepid, warm, hot?
+I ask is the water cold, tepid, warm, hot?
 Each person’s answer is different.
 If each of us follow the recipe that calls for tepid water, the results will be different as we’ll use different temperature water.

 Why is temperature important?

 The final temperature of a dough after mixing is one of the indications that the dough has been sufficiently mixed to a point where the yeasts are developed.
 Too low a temperature and the dough won’t rise well, too high and the dough will over-ferment.
 The ideal temperature is between 24°C and 26°C (75 to 78F).